 The URS (Unified Registration Statement)

 The URS should be submitted with a filing fee of $50 made payable to the Commonwealth of Massachusetts.
-Please note that the $50 filing fee accompanying the Short Form PC is separate from, and in addition to the $100 registration fee.
+Please note that the $50 filing fee accompanying the URS is in addition to the $100 registration fee.
+The $100 registration fee is required for all registrations.

 If you have questions not answered here, or would like to check on the status of your organization, you can reach the AGO at (617) 727-2200, ext.
 2101.